 A target area is a Census tract where the housing market is highly challenged.
-There are two types of target areas: Qualified Census Tracts (QCTs), which are based on household income data and designated by the U.S. Department of Housing and Urban Development (HUD), and Areas of Chronic Economic Distress (ACEDs), which are designated by OHFA and subject to federal approval.
+There are two types of target areas.
+Qualified Census Tracts (QCTs) are based on household income data and designated by the U.S. Department of Housing and Urban Development (HUD).
+Areas of Chronic Economic Distress (ACEDs) are designated by OHFA and subject to federal approval.
 A home must be located in at least one of these to be eligible for a target area loan.
 Most Ohio counties contain both target and non-target areas.
 Determine whether a property is located within a target area by using the tool at the bottom of this page.

 Am I Eligible?